Pure Leaf Tea To Give Parents Of Children Born On The Royal Baby’s Birthday Special Treatment

 Apparently, the duchess enjoys black tea, according to The Daily Mail.

-As for Pure Leaf, the company makes many varieties of teas, including black and green tea infused with many flavors including hibiscus, pomegranate, raspberry and peach.
+As for Pure Leaf, the company makes many varieties of teas, including black and green tea infused with many flavors such as hibiscus, pomegranate, raspberry, and peach.